 Mushrooms are one of the healthiest foods on the planet, and also one of the most delicious.
 I don’t know if it is because we were able to pick them ourselves, but the organic mushrooms from RA’s Farm are as good as any that I have ever had.
 It helps that my better half is a great cook, but RA’s mushrooms really are special.
 The rich flavor, I suspect, is due in part to the fibrous and chewy stem which is packed with a lovely earthiness that is truly satisfying (I often felt like a child gnawing on a tasty piece of gum).

 So, why exactly, are mushrooms so filling?
-Because once you’ve eaten them, you don’t have mush-room left in your stomach. (as one of my professors used to say, the jokes don’t get better, they just get repeated)
+Because once you’ve eaten them, you don’t have mush-room left in your stomach!

 And how healthy are mushrooms?
 According to Lindsay Oberst of The Food Revolution Network, “Mushrooms are a superfood, and one of the most health-promoting foods on the planet.
 An estimated 50% of edible mushrooms are considered functional foods, meaning that they have a potentially positive effect on health beyond basic nutrition.
 Countless scientific studies have revealed a variety of ways mushrooms can be useful in preventing and treating serious health conditions, and in improving overall health.
 In fact, research has identified more than 200 conditions that may benefit from mushroom consumption, and more than 100 different beneficial effects they can produce for the body…Perhaps surprisingly, humans are more closely related to fungi than to any other kingdom.
 Some of the essential molecules in mushrooms (a form of fungi) have been present in the human diet for so long that our bodies now depend on them, which could be part of the reason why they’re so good for us…Mushrooms are packed with nutritional value.
 They’re low in calories, and are great sources of fiber and protein (especially on a plant-based diet).
 Mushrooms also provide many important nutrients, including B vitamins, selenium, potassium, copper, and (when exposed to the sun) vitamin D. Even though the majority of mushrooms you’ll see in grocery stores are white mushrooms, don’t let their color deceive you.
 White button mushrooms are packed with as many antioxidants as more colorful fruits and vegetables…But what mushrooms are best known for and researched is their apparent cancer-fighting powers.
 Mushrooms contain a class of proteins called lectins, which are able to bind to abnormal cells and cancer cells and label the cells for destruction by our immune system.
 According to a 2016 article published in Molecules: Numerous studies have shown that mushrooms help fight breast cancer, hepatocellular carcinoma, uterine cervix cancer, pancreatic cancer, gastric cancer, and acute leukemia.
 In addition, antitumor compounds have been identified in various mushrooms species…In one amazing study of 2,000 women conducted by researchers from the University of Western Australia in Perth, women who consumed at least a third of an ounce of fresh mushrooms every day were 64% less likely to develop breast cancer.”
 Wow.
 Lindsay’s piece also explains how mushrooms are not only great for us, but also for our only planet!

-(Click here for the entire article from The Food Revolution Network)
+Click here for the entire article from The Food Revolution Network.

 Lastly, mushrooms are amazing in just about every respect.
 Here are five facts about mushrooms that you may not know: